 Pecans add a new dimension to brownies and other baked goods, or you can use them in candy-making, as a salad topping or as a snack.
 Their thin shells crack easily but it's also easy to break the nut's meat inside.
-If you want whole pecan halves, which store better than pieces, working slowly and carefully with the right tools provides the best chance for pecan halves.
+If you want whole pecan halves, which store better than pieces, working slowly and carefully with the right tools provides the best chance for success.
 Shelled pecans store for up to a year when frozen in a 32-degree Fahrenheit freezer so you can shell them as soon as you get the pecans home.

 Sort through the pecans and throw out any with small holes, that rattle or that feel light compared to the other pecans.